JGLaferte/Observer/README.md

 ```
 # Ho to use ?

-1 * Implement the Iobserver for the obervable object
+* Implement the Iobserver for the obervable object

-* 2.Create a new instence of Observer Manager in the observed object
+* Create a new instence of Observer Manager in the observed object

-* 3.Place the Notify function where is needed
+* Place the Notify function where is needed

-* 4.Register/unregister
+* Register/unregister

 # Objectif

 * Easy to use and simple
+        oedokdopr
 * Reusable
+        irfcirfcio

 # Why ?